 Use a shampoo that’s mild and suited for your hair

 The purpose of shampoo is to cleanse your hair of dirt and excess oil.
 But many commercial shampoos contain harsh ingredients.
-After just one use, they can strip your hair of the natural oil and fatty acids that make it strong and supple.
+After just one use, they your hair of the natural oil and fatty acids that make it strong and supple.
 Read the ingredients of your shampoo and purchase one that’s as close to all-natural as possible.
 Try switching up products if you’ve been losing excess hair.

 Use a soft brush made from natural fibers